taruschirag/trading-bot/README.md

 # trading-bot
-Use sentiment analysis on news to determine the order of stock
+This program utilizes sentiment analysis on news to determine the stock order.
+# Technology used:
+I retrieved the data using Alpaca API and used FinBERT, a pre-trained NLP model by HuggingFace customized for financial text.
+Performed Backtesting using Yahoo Backtesting